Johniereed/WP-Engine-coupon/README.md

 ## How To Claim WP Engine Coupon Code?

-Follow these 5 simple steps to claim your WP engine promo code.
+Follow these **4 simple steps** to claim your WP engine promo code.

 Step 1: Visit WP Engine’s official website with this special [discount link](https://bit.ly/49DTEy6).